kyegomez/Med-PaLM/README.md

 # Med-PaLM

 In a world teeming with diverse and critical biomedical data, Med-PaLM offers a groundbreaking solution to the challenge of integrating and interpreting this data.
-Our cutting-edge AI technology creates an innovative approach for synthesizing patient data into a singular, understandable narrative, revolutionizing the way we diagnose, treat, and understand diseases.
-This is the promise of Med-PaLM a generalist biomedical AI system, and we are uniquely positioned to make this vision a reality.
+This model is cutting-edge AI technology that creates an innovative approach for synthesizing patient data into a singular, understandable narrative, revolutionizing the way we diagnose, treat, and understand diseases.
+This is the promise of Med-PaLM a generalist biomedical AI system, and we are uniquely positioned to make this vision a reality

 ## Table of Contents
 - [System Architecture](#system-architecture)